priyabriya/Alexander-Hamilton-Museum-Exhibit/README.md

-# Alexander Hamilton:Power of the Pen
+# Alexander Hamilton: Power of the Pen

 A museum-style website about Alexander Hamilton's life, writings, and the institutions he created.
 Built with Next.js 15, TypeScript, and Tailwind CSS v4.